SensorLogicInc/modules/unboxing_quick_start/readme.md

 ## Unbox and Verify Configuration

-When you first receive your SLMX4 carefully remove it from the EDS packaging.
+When you first receive your SLMX4 carefully remove it from the ESD packaging.
 Ensure the switch on the back, S2, is in the proper startup configuration:

 ![operate-config](../images/initial_unboxing_and_setup/1.png)